 Letter of Intent: This is simply a letter that is to your executor of your will or the beneficiary of an account.
 These sometimes provide funeral details or your wishes of what you want done with a certain asset.
 This isn’t necessarily a legal document, but it gives your executor a sense of direction.
 Probate judges can also read it to see your intentions if your will is somehow deemed invalid.

 If you pass without having made a will or estate plan, you will have died “intestate.”
-This means the intestacy laws of Georgia will kick in.
+This means the intestacy laws will kick in.
 This, of course, includes your bank account, real estate, and other assets you may have.
-In Georgia, your assets will most likely go to your surviving spouse.
+Your assets will most likely go to your surviving spouse.
 If you have children, it’ll be split between your spouse and children equally.
 Who gets what will be all up to them, though; just because you verbally promised someone something doesn’t always mean that they’ll receive it upon your death.
 This is why wills and estate planning are important for you and your heirs.
 It is the only way to make sure they receive their intended inheritance.

 Sometimes estate planning seems daunting because of the cost, and we understand that people will often suffer from “sticker shock” when they see their trust and estate planning attorney’s fees after seeing the online will and trust template for $19.99.
 Some people feel like they’re being ripped off or scammed, so it’s important to remember that those forms don’t always cover all the aspects of your estate planning that you need.
 They are fairly limited and sometimes too basic– even if you don’t have many assets.
 With that being said, estate planning costs will vary on what documents you want created and how many people in your family are getting the service (a single person vs a couple, for example).
-Here at The Hive Law, our base estate planning costs start at $1,000.
+Here at [company], our base estate planning costs start at $1,000.
 It’s difficult to give a set number just because everyone has different estate planning needs, different financial situations, and some estates are more complex than others.
 With that being said, when you come in for your free consultation, don’t forget to ask about our family discount!